mre/endler.dev/content/2021/oss-money/index.md

 impressively well, so you can learn from them.
 For merchandising, you have to have a brand.
-Hence, it's not something that I could do, but someone like [Mozilla](https://mozilla.org/) or the [Coding Train](https://thecodingtrain.com/) on YouTube could definitely do something like that consulting is always an option.
+Hence, it's not something that I could do, but someone like [Mozilla](https://mozilla.org/) or the [Coding Train](https://thecodingtrain.com/) on YouTube could definitely do something like that.
+Consulting is always an option.
 Still, it's also a lot more work and probably takes you away from what you really love, so it really becomes a job.
 You have to think about whether you want to do that or not.
 Enterprise services are very advanced [and interesting]